jonlpersson/ed-latimore/site/_posts/2020-05-20-is-karma-real-3-life-lessons-from-a-troll.md

 This guy is only writing to me because he can’t escape the problem that his actions are causing him.
 He had 2 years to reach out and apologize to me if he *truly* felt bad for how he acted.
 Instead, I only get an apology when he wants me to delete the tweets.

 Some people thought I should leave them there.
-Well, I’m not, but that’s because I’m of the thought process that maybe this experience has been so painful that moving forward, he will treat people with more respect.
+Well, I’m not, but that’s because I think that maybe this experience has been so painful that moving forward, he will treat people with more respect.

 With that said, he’s lucky that I am the way I am.
 A more vindictive person would have written back telling him to shove his apology while raising the exact point I’m making in this lesson.